-A wellness program that provides a reward based on the ability of an individual to meet a standard related to a health factor violates the interim regulations published elsewhere in this issue of the Federal Register unless it is a bona fide wellness program.
+A wellness program that provides a reward based on the ability of an individual to meet a standard related to a health factor violates the interim regulations published in T.D.
+8931 unless it is a bona fide wellness program.
 Under these proposed regulations, a wellness program must meet four requirements to be a bona fide wellness program.